-Concordia University offers graduate degree programs in Education, Business Administration, Teaching English to Speakers of Other Languages, and Psychology.
+Concordia University offers graduate degree programs in Education, Business Administration, Homeland Security and Emergency Management, Teaching English to Speakers of Other Languages, and Psychology.
 Concordia University also offers a juris doctor degree program at its Boise, Idaho campus.

 College of Education